 A common approach for intertidal rock habitat surveys, especially for smaller scale surveys, is to sample along transects running from the upper to lower shore.
 The number of transects should be sufficient to characterise transitions from the upper to lower shore across the survey area.
 Transect locations may be selected by analysing aerial imagery and refined once in the field, if required.
+Start/end positions must be recorded on GPS.
 Sampling is usually conducted at one or more sample stations within the upper, mid and lower shore, often with stations equidistant from each other (one station in each zone may be sufficient for small-scale surveys and narrow intertidal zones).